 The varying features and functions of intranet services will make each intranet look different for users.
 To understand what it looks like in action, you need to compare enterprise intranet solutions based on their capabilities.
 In this article we explore a variety of intranet examples and how intranets are used.
 Each use case is highlighting a different feature that gives insight into what an intranet will look like and how it helps your enterprise.

-Intranet use case #1: an integrated Content Management System
+Intranet use case 1: an Intranet Content Management System

-A CMS platform focuses on creating and managing digital content for your business.
+An Intranet CMS focuses on creating and managing digital content for your business.
 It also manages the content of your website.
-While CMS systems have been around since the nineties, they have since evolved into a flexible, user-friendly web-based system that can integrate with your intranet solution.
+While CMS systems have been around since the nineties, they have since evolved into a flexible, user-friendly web-based system that can integrate with your intranet.
 An intranet meant as a CMS will provide you with the following benefits:

 Information publishing across the enterprise

 Collaborative work space for employees

 Increased search and navigation tools for information

 Format management features to ensure publishing consistency